simularium/simularium-website/CONTRIBUTING.md

 9. Under the "DEPLOYMENT_TYPE" dropdown, select "production".
 10. In the "GIT_TAG" selectbox, select the tag of the artifact that you just promoted.
 11. Hit "Build".
-13. Run the script "bust-cloudfront-cache.sh" found in this repo's `scripts` directory.
-That will ensure Cloudfront is serving the newly deployed artifacts.

 ### Docker image configuration
 | Env var | Required | Default | Notes |